Pattern-preserving optimal control problems with increasing time horizon: Optimal control problems with increasing time horizons

 \section{Optimal control problems with increasing time horizons}

+This section is basically devoted to prove our main results, Theorem \ref{MT:StateConstrPatternPReserving2} and its Corollary \ref{MT:StateConstrPatternPReserving2SC}.
+The road map for the proof is tracked by the Pattern Preservation Theorem \ref{prop:COnvergenceofOptima}.
+Following it, besides ensuring compactness (i.e., equi-coercivity), we have to prove a suitable $\Gamma$-convergence result.
+Since the latter is interesting also by itself as well, we prefer to present it in a separated statement.

-{In this section we consider (sequences of) general optimal control problems, possibly including \emph{state constraints}.
-Just to exemplify, it can be required} that the state trajectory satisfy a constraint of the form $x\in X$ with $X$ a closed and proper subset of $\R^n$.
+Let us, then, consider (sequences of) general optimal control problems as defined and under the as\-sump\-tions of Section \ref{sec:MainResults}.
+In particular, they may involve \emph{state constraints}.
+Just to exemplify, it can be required that the state trajectory satisfy a constraint of the form $x\in X$ with $X$ a closed and proper subset of $\R^n$.
 Constraints of this kind arise naturally in many applications in which the system's state must remain within a \emph{feasible region}, in order to satisfy safety, physical, or regulatory limits, see the overview in~\cite{Frankowska2010}.
-Such viability requirement is classical in control of population/epidemic dynamics, as we will present by an example in the subsequent Section~\ref{sec:Examples}.
-The aforementioned state constraints, when incorporated in the cost functional, results in an additive contribution of the form $\chi_{X}(x)$ that is, at most, lower semicontinuous.
+Such viability requirement is natural in control of population/epidemic dynamics, as we will present by an example in the subsequent Section~\ref{sec:Examples}.
+As already remarked in Section \ref{sec:MainResults} (see \eqref{mr:sc}), the aforementioned state constraints, when incorporated in the cost functional, results in an additive contribution of the form $\chi_{X}(x)$ that is, at most, lower semicontinuous.
 This fact causes a lack of continuity which prevents a direct application of the $\G$-convergence results of \cite{F2000} (see also \cite{BF98}).